 Cocoa Mass: 100%.
 Sugar: 0%.
 Milk Powder: 0%.

-100% chocolate is only made from cocoa beans without the addition of sugar.
+Raw chocolate is intensely bitter and most people won’t enjoy it eaten as a snack.
+100% pure chocolate is only made from cocoa beans without the addition of sugar.
 This is a bitter chocolate that is best used with other ingredients to help balance out the bitterness.

 Cocoa Mass: 35-99%.
 Sugar: 1-65%.
 Milk Powder: <12%.

 Sugar is added to dark chocolate to reduce the bitter taste.
 If you enjoy intensely flavored dark chocolate, then choose a bar with a higher ratio of cocoa solids.

 Although some enjoy eating dark chocolate on its own, many still find it too bitter, especially kids.
 It is an excellent option for use in desserts such as chocolate ice cream as it combines well with sweet ingredients.

 Uses: Brownies, mousses, cakes, cookies, ganache.

 Cocoa Mass: 35-60%.
 Sugar: 20-45%.
 Milk Powder: 20-25%.

 Dark milk chocolate is a good compromise between the sweetness of milk chocolate and the bitterness of dark chocolate.
 By adding more milk solids, the melting point of the chocolate reduces and results in creamier chocolate.